manongrimaud/manongrimaud/README.md

   (instrumental drift) and AI as *supplement* — a normative horizon for alignment
 - **The Socratic daimon figure**: AI as interlocutor that orients rather than decides

+  ## A working thesis

+Bergson's critique of the cinematograph in *L'Évolution créatrice* offers an underexplored framework for thinking about LLMs.

+The cinematograph reproduces the mechanism of intelligence: it takes still cuts of continuous movement and reanimates them artificially — never capturing movement as it actually happens.
+Large language models do something structurally analogous: they tokenise language into frozen units and reconstruct the appearance of continuous thought through statistical sequencing.

+But Bergson does not simply condemn the cinematograph — or intelligence.
+His point is that intuition is not opposed to intelligence: it is intelligence pushed to its limit, turned back on itself, until it discovers what it cannot grasp and opens onto something else.

+This suggests a precise question for AI: not "does it understand?" but "can it be the occasion for understanding?" — not as oracle, but as what Socrates called a daimon: the voice that does not answer, but compels thought to go further.

 ## Published work

 - *Nolan, le temps et Bergson* — L'Harmattan, 2022